Isle of Islay

 Robert Pollock has produced an excellent guide covering the stone circle 6km north of Portnahaven.

 This is a small ferry port on the eastern side of the island with a few shops, a restaurant and a cafe.
 Bowling, tennis, putting also available.

 Mactaggart Community Cybercafe (closed Sundays) and The Corner Kitchen (open 7 days a week) can be found at 30 Mansefield Place.

 It was founded in 1821 by Walter F. Campbell who originally named it after his wife as Port Ellinor or Eleanor.
 Later this was shortened to Port Ellen.

-The Laphroaig Distillery near Port Ellen offers tours Mondays to Fridays (booked required - tel 01496 302418).
-Usually closed for maintenance in July and August.
+The Laphroaig Distillery near Port Ellen offers tours and tastings (booked recommended - tel 01496 302418).
+It has a visitor Centre with Lounge Bar overlooking the sea.